mofo7777/H264Dxva2Decoder/README.md

 ### NALU
 * NaluLenghtSize == 1 not handle (never encountered such mp4 file)
-* handle only case where SPS/PPS does not change
 * Remove Emulation Prevention Byte is not done (don't see any problem right now)
 * just handle NAL_UNIT_CODED_SLICE and NAL_UNIT_CODED_SLICE_IDR, ignore others
 * normally, use same variable name as h264 spec : good for comparing and implementing